Close

 Who Needs a Visa

-Citizens from China, India, Russia, Turkey, South Africa, and most African, Asian, and Middle Eastern countries require a Schengen visa before travel.
+Citizens from China, India, Russia, South Africa, and most African, Asian, and Middle Eastern countries require a Schengen visa before travel.
+If you require a visa, you do not need ETIAS authorization.

 Special Cases